Covered California Notices to Consumers

 When you apply for health coverage, Covered California checks electronic sources to confirm the information in your application.
 Most times, your information can be confirmed automatically.
 But sometimes we need more information and we ask consumers to mail, fax or upload their documentation.

 If you receive this notice, you will see a partial list of document types that you can send to verify your information.
-If you do not have the documents suggested on that list, you can also check the full list of acceptable document types that you can send if we ask you to confirm information.
+If you do not have the documents suggested on that list, you can also check the Documents to Confirm Eligibility page for more options.

 The notice has instructions about how to upload the requested documents to your Covered California online account.
 You may send copies of the documents via fax or mail if you prefer.
 Please upload or send the requested documents to verify your information by the date indicated on your notice.